Rivers of Blood speech: Political

 Earlier that day, 1,000 London dockers had gone on strike in protest of Powell's sacking and marched from the East End to the Palace of Westminster carrying placards with sayings such as "we want Enoch Powell!", "Enoch here, Enoch there, we want Enoch everywhere", "Don't knock Enoch" and "Back Britain, not Black Britain".
 Three hundred of them went into the palace, 100 to lobby the MP for Stepney, Peter Shore, and 200 to lobby the MP for Poplar, Ian Mikardo.
 Shore and Mikardo were shouted down and some dockers kicked Mikardo.
 Lady Gaitskell shouted: "You will have your remedy at the next election."
 The dockers replied: "We won't forget."
 The organiser of the strike, Harry Pearman, headed a delegation to meet Powell and said after: "I have just met Enoch Powell and it made me feel proud to be an Englishman.
 He told me that he felt that if this matter was swept under the rug he would lift the rug and do the same again.
 We are representatives of the working man.
 We are not racialists."

-On 24 April 600 dockers at St Katharine Docks voted to strike and numerous smaller factories across the country followed.
+The first strikes in support of Powell were on 22 April, with fifty construction workers at Rugeley power station and fifty workers at the Metro-Cammell factory in Birmingham.
 Six hundred Smithfield meat porters struck and marched to Westminster and handed Powell a 92-page petition supporting him.
 Powell advised against strike action and asked them to write to Harold Wilson, Heath or their MP.
-However, strikes continued, reaching Tilbury by 25 April and he allegedly received his 30,000th letter supporting him, with 30 protesting against his speech.
+However, strikes continued, particularly in the West Midlands and among London dockworkers,.
 By 27 April, 4,500 dockers were on strike.
 On 28 April, 1,500 people marched to Downing Street chanting "Arrest Enoch Powell".
-Powell claimed to have received 43,000 letters and 700 telegrams supporting him by early May, with 800 letters and four telegrams against.
+Powell said he had received 43,000 letters and 700 telegrams supporting him by early May, with 800 letters and four telegrams against.
 On 2 May, the attorney general, Sir Elwyn Jones, announced he would not prosecute Powell after consulting the Director of Public Prosecutions.

 The Gallup Organization took an opinion poll at the end of April and found that 74 per cent agreed with what Powell had said in his speech; 15 per cent disagreed.
 69 per cent felt Heath was wrong to sack Powell and 20 per cent believed Heath was right.
 Before his speech Powell was favoured to replace Heath as Conservative leader by one per cent, with Reginald Maudling favoured by 20 per cent; after his speech 24 per cent favoured Powell and 18 per cent Maudling.
 83 per cent now felt immigration should be restricted (75 per cent before the speech) and 65 per cent favoured anti-discrimination legislation.
+Opinion polls showed broad disapproval for the pro-Powell strikes.
 According to George L. Bernstein, the speech made the British people think that Powell "was the first British politician who was actually listening to them".